Prizrak11/cashRegister/README.md

 # Cash Register

-This project consist in a cash register made with `HTML`, `CSS` and `JavaScript`, with the integration of `GitHub`.
+This project consist in the most possible minimal cash register software ever made made, using `HTML`, `CSS` and `JavaScript`, with the integration of `GitHub`.
 Its the first "big" project that i try with these technologies

 ## Functions